 The annual Festival of Fools, Burlington Discover Jazz Festival, and the Santa Run, all take place here.
 The community square is the perfect place to watch street performances or sip gourmet coffee.
 Parking is available in city garages and through the ParkMobile app.

-A few blocks away, with singular views of Lake Champlain, is the Courtyard Burlington Harbor.
-This mid-range hotel provides excellently appointed guest rooms, with a private bathroom, on-site amenities, and a fitness center, and is less than a mile from Burlington Tower Center.
+The Courtyard Burlington Harbor is a few blocks away, with singular views of Lake Champlain.
+This mid-range hotel provides excellently appointed guest rooms, a private bathroom, on-site amenities, and a fitness center, and is less than a mile from Burlington Tower Center.

 Here are the best things to do in the Church Street area:

 - Giant Pit

 - Leunig’s Bistro & Cafe

 - City Hall Park

 - Burlington Paint & Sip

 There are excellent chain hotels in the Church Street area, so choosing where to stay is easy.
 If you are staying in the Church Street or Downtown area, you have several great options: